Speed up things in scalac and sbt

 I mentioned that snapshots are bad, but why?

-If you are loading you project the first time (or after some changes to dependencies), sbt will query repositories and then fetch dependencies to your local cache.
+If you are loading your project the first time (or after some changes to dependencies), sbt will query repositories and then fetch dependencies to your local cache.
 After that sbt does a rather good job at not querying artifactories when not needed.
-Unless one of dependencies is a snapshot.
+Unless one of the dependencies is a snapshot.

 The other implication has nothing to do with speed, but is even more serious: build is not reproducible.
 You might trigger a build on CI, have all tests pass, then you click merge… and because snapshot was updated in the meantime, your master breaks unexpectedly.
 Of course, git bisect and stuff also become unreliable when you are building against moving target.

-Thing is: sometimes libraries authors don’t give you a choice.
-Old version break your code, next release is not yet available, but you can try out a snapshot.
+Thing is: sometimes library authors don’t give you a choice.
+Old versions break your code, next release is not yet available, but you can try out a snapshot.
 Deadline is approaching, you have no control over the library, so you have no other option.

 Shapeless and macros

-Scala without code generation (by compiler) might compile slow.
+Scala without code generation (by the compiler) might compile slowly.
 Macros can add a bit.
 Shapeless and implicit-based derivation can add a lot.

 When I developed my old project I had a problem of manually rewriting API case classes to domain case classes back and forth.
 It inspired chimney project, which I started with Piotr Krzemiński (who basically took ownership of the project ever since).

-The initial version of the library was Shapeless based and contributed few minutes to overall build time.
+The initial version of the library was Shapeless based and contributed a few minutes to overall build time.
 Later on, I tried to use it for some extreme case (it was another project): I had 10 model case classes and 10 API case classes.
 Big case classes, some 20+ attributes.
-These 10 transformations compiler over 10 minutes.
+These 10 transformations compiled in over 10 minutes.

 Later on, Piotr rewrote shapeless into macros without changing API.
-These 10 complex files compiler under 2 minutes.
+These 10 complex files compiled in under 2 minutes.
 Still long, but hey!

 // import all necessary implicits here